GraphiteEditor/Graphite/node-graph/README.md

 ## Purpose of Nodes

-Graphite is an image editor which is centred around a node based editing workflow, which allows operations to be visually connected in a graph.
+Graphite is an image editor which is centered around a node based editing workflow, which allows operations to be visually connected in a graph.
 This is flexible as it allows all operations to be viewed or modified at any time without losing original data.
 The node system has been designed to be as general as possible with all data types being representable and a broad selection of nodes for a variety of use cases being planned.

 ## The Document Graph